hytting/Product-defect/README.md

 1. Bert-based fine-tuning model: [MedDefects-BERT](https://drive.google.com/drive/folders/1AI7sttjr67IcwaFA0Z0XHyA8BnSCAOej?usp=drive_link)
 2. Weight of Bert-based join-tuning model: [MedDefects-DPT-BERT](https://drive.google.com/file/d/1bm-D33-vFT0ArKTxsF1hXAsLXDaXNX-U/view?usp=drive_link)

-** The model is saved in Google Drive, which can be accessed with the same account as this Github account.
+The models weights are stored in Google Drive and can be accessed with the following credentials:

+username: med.product.defect@gmail.com
+password: dna1234!@

 ## Demo for testing

-Demo code will be provided in this repository by 15 Sep.
+A demo script will be provided in this repository by 15 Sep 2023.